Hong Kong's richest man Li Ka-shing to retire

 His Cheung Kong Infrastructure company operates development, investment and infrastructure businesses in mainland China, Britain, Canada and other countries.

-An avid golfer, Li got his start in 1950 making plastic flowers.
+Local legend has it that Li can even control the weather -- ensuring typhoons do not hit Hong Kong during the working day.

-Local legend has it that he can even control the weather -- ensuring typhoons do not hit Hong Kong during the working day.
+Practically speaking, Li's career concluded on a high note as his companies including CK Hutchison and CK Asset reported higher full-year profits in results released Friday.